Skip to main content

 This installation method is best for testing OpenRAG by running it outside of a Python project.
 For other installation methods, see Select an installation method.

-When you install OpenRAG with uvx, you will use the Terminal User Interface (TUI) to configure and manage your OpenRAG deployment.
+When you install OpenRAG with uvx, you will use an OpenRAG terminal session to configure and manage your OpenRAG deployment.

 info